5oL0/ledtoken-erc20/README.md

 Products Developed

--LED web application for health monitoring of physical activities and health regimens which includes a coaching assistant, reminders & notifications.
+-LED web dashboard for health monitoring of physical activities and health regimens which includes a coaching assistant, reminders & notifications.

 -LED Token wallet which integrates with MetaMask for token transfers

--LED healthy habit desktop dApp which acts as a Piggy bank where you get rewarded by staking your tokens at the beginning of the week and rewarding you for completing your regime workouts at the end of the week.
+-LED healthy habit dApp which acts as a Piggy bank but allows you to accumulate tokens by staking them and lock them up until you complete your goals.

--Moralis.io web3 servers for Multichain wallet and LED Defi exchange
+-Integration with Moralis.io web3 servers for Multichain interoperability and LED Defi exchange

+-Automation & Orchestration of LED nodes in AWS Cloud using Terraform, Ansible, Packer toolstack

--LED Token mobile app front end
+-LED Token mobile app for earning and getting rewarded in LED tokens for exercising & completing healthy regimens - front end design with Adobe XD

+-NFT erc721 3D animated LED Token card design

--Crypto trading bot for automated trades
+-Crypto trading bot for automated trades in Python & Nodejs

 In Development